trivago/gollum/docs/src/examples/docs.rst

   // - ExitOnEOF: Can be set to true to trigger an exit signal if the pipe is closed
   // i.e. when EOF is detected.
 This is set to true by default.
   //
-  // Configuration example:
+  // Examples
   //
+  // This configuration reads data from standard-in.
+  //
   //  ConsoleIn:
   //    Type: consumer.Console
   //    Streams: console
-  //    Pipe: /tmp/namedpipe
+  //    Pipe: stdin
-  //    Permissions: "0664"
-  //    ExitOnEOF: false